Original-Research: Almonty Industries Inc. (von Sphene Capital GmbH): Buy

 Analyst: Peter Thilo Hasler, CEFA

-We value Almonty Industries using a two-stage Discounted Cashflow entity model of Almonty's producing assets (Sangdong, Los Santos, and Panasqueira) to which we have added the discounted value of the development project (Valtreixal).
-Reflecting the higher number of shares outstanding, our fully diluted price target slightly declines to CAD 1.59 from CAD 1.66 per share.
-Given a 144.6% upside from the current share price of CAD 0.65 we are reiterating our Buy rating for the shares of Almonty Industries.
+We continue to value the shares of Almonty Industries using a two-stage Discounted Cashflow entity model of Almonty's producing assets (Sangdong, Los Santos, and Panasqueira) to which we have added the discounted value of the development project (Valtreixal).
+Given a lower number of shares outstanding and lower capex from re-operationalising the Spanish Los Santos mine than previously anticipated, we adjust our target price to CAD 1.69 from CAD 1.59 per share.
+With an expected share price performance of 181.7%, we confirm our Buy rating for the shares of Almonty Industries.

-In the 2022 fiscal year, Almonty generated revenues of CAD 24.8mn (2021: CAD 20.8mn, +18.9% YoY).
-As in 2021, revenues in 2022 were generated exclusively at the Couto da Panasqueira mine in central Portugal, a polymetallic wolframite deposit, that has been in operation more or less continuously since the first mining permit was granted in 1886.
-With a tungsten content of up to 3% tungsten trioxide (WO3), Panasqueira's current estimates of reserves (proven & probable) are 3,928 tonnes (392,800 MTU) of WO3.
-Total earnings from mining operations were CAD 2.5mn in 2022, down from CAD 2.8mn in 2021, which had been positively impacted by a CAD 4.1mn impairment reversal.
-Operating cashflow was CAD -5.6mn, compared to CAD -8.4mn due to a strong improvement in group profitability.

-Construction work on the South Korean Sangdong Tungsten Mine is progressing according to plan, as the company says.
-Total drawdown under the KfW Project Finance Facility (total financing amount USD 75.1mn) is USD 32.3mn.

 Die vollständige Analyse können Sie hier downloaden: